UK business; activity, size and location: 2024

 Public corporations

-A public corporation is a market body that is controlled by central government, local government, or other public corporations, and which has substantial day-to-day operating independence so that it is seen as an institutional unit separate from its parent departments.
+A public corporation is a market body which is controlled by central government, local government, or other public corporations and which has substantial day-to-day operating independence so that it is seen as an institutional unit separate from its parent departments.

 Sole proprietors